UNR-College-of-Engineering/computing-docs/guides/remote/sap2000_csibridge_etabs.md

 1. Download the new INI file: [Download File](https://github.com/UNR-College-of-Engineering/computing-docs/blob/main/guides/remote/assets/files/LMHOST.INI) and click Download
 ![Step 1](/guides/remote/assets/images/SAP2000-download.png)
-2. Click Keep and Save the file as "LMHOST".
+2. Click Keep and Save the file as "LMHOST.INI".
 The file will download usually in Downloads.
 You may move the file to Desktop for convenience with steps shown below.
 ![Step 2](/guides/remote/assets/images/SAP2000-3-2-New.png)
 3. Open folder explorer
 ![Step 3](/guides/remote/assets/images/SAP2000-4-NEW.PNG)